 - Are you willing to set aside your career aspirations and give others an opportunity to succeed?

 - Are you taking actions that will help the team accomplish their goal or are you too focused on getting credit?

-Ask yourself 'How to be an enabler' and the answer is to be humble enough to step out of the spotlight and allow others to shine.
+Ask yourself 'How to be an enabler at work' and the answer is to be humble enough to step out of the spotlight and allow others to shine.